TomCrypto/epsilon/README.md

   **A**: The current kernel is implemented as an infinite loop for convenience,
          which can cause problems with GPU's.
 To remedy this, simply change the loop  into a `for` construct with, say, 8 or 9 iterations.
 Try again.

+- **Q**: I'm having incomprehensible compilation errors under Windows.

+  **A**: I've encountered a situation, under Windows, where many variable names
+         used by the renderer happen to be macros under MinGW, for instance the names `far`, `near`, `interface`, etc...
+If everything else fails, try renaming those variables something else.
+But this really should not be happening and a compiler misconfiguration could be the cause.

 License
 -------